simbli/seacharts/README.md

 print(f"Area of the last polygon: {int(polygon.area)}")
 ```

-Note that the `origin` and `window_size` arguments here may be different
+Note that the `parse_new_map_data` argument may be omitted or set to `False` if
+the desired regional feature data has already been unpacked and processed into
+shapefiles in a previous call.
+Additionally, the `origin` and `window_size`
-from the one used to extract the external ENC data, allowing for loading of
+arguments here may be different from the one used to extract the external
+ENC data, allowing for loading of more specific (smaller) areas of interest
-smaller areas of interest into memory during runtime.
+into memory during runtime.

 An optional geometric API based on [Shapely](https://pypi.org/project/Shapely/)
 is provided for convenience through use of the `read_feature_shapes` method and